Good Moduli Spaces in Derived Algebraic Geometry: Derived good moduli spaces

 For part (ii), suppose that $q$ defines a $\mathcal{U}\sA$-good moduli space for $X$.
 Then by~\cite[Theorem~6.1]{AHR2}, $q$ has affine diagonal and thus is \ucd by Proposition~\ref{Prop:ucd0_props}(iv).
 It follows that $q$ defines a good moduli space.

-For part (iii), if $X$ is Noetherian with quasi-affine diagonal, $q_\ast^\heartsuit$ is exact, and $Y$ is quasi-separated, then Proposition~\ref{Prop:ucd0_props}(iii) implies that $q$ is \ucd and Proposition~\ref{Prop:quasi-aff_cd_ucd_$t$-exact} implies that $q_*$ is $t$-exact (recall that $Y$ has quasi-affine diagonal being an quasi-separated algebraic space).
+For part (iii), if $X$ is Noetherian with quasi-affine diagonal, $q_\ast^\heartsuit$ is exact, and $Y$ is quasi-separated, then Proposition~\ref{Prop:ucd0_props}(iii) implies that $q$ is \ucd and Proposition~\ref{Prop:quasi-aff_cd_ucd_$t$-exact} implies that $q_*$ is $t$-exact (recall that $Y$ has quasi-affine diagonal since it is a quasi-separated algebraic space).
 Thus, we also have $q_\ast^\heartsuit \simeq q_\ast$ on $\QCoh(X)^{\heartsuit}$.
 It follows that $q$ defines a good moduli space for $X$. \end{proof}

 The following proposition shows that the good moduli space of a classical Artin stack must be classical.
 In particular, under the conditions of part (iii) in the previous proposition, our definition of good moduli space is identical to the one given by Alper.